Dating Italian men is certainly an appealing concept. Italians are generally known for being warm, welcoming, and passionate people.

 You can teach him about your country too, and have fun learning about the differences in each other’s backgrounds and upbringings.
 If you are dating an Italian in Italy, they can also take you to hidden restaurants and bars that you would have otherwise never found.

 Hilarious Encounters with Italian Men

 I’m sitting on platform one of Catania Centrale waiting for the morning train to depart for Syracuse.
 I am mid-way through wolfing down a chocolate croissant.

-Now that he has an “in” to talk to the girl with chocolate all around her mouth (but arguably questionable standards of women!), he tells me that I am beautiful, then asks me “quanti anni ha?” (“how old are you?”).
-Our conversation follows like this:
+Now that he has an “in” to talk to the girl with chocolate all around her mouth (but arguably questionable standards of women!), he tells me that I am beautiful.
+He then asks me “quanti anni ha?” (“how old are you?”).

 Him: Quanti anni ha?
 (How old are you?)

 Me: Io ventotto anni (I am 28!)